-Three of them:
+Four of them:

 a) The Pacman caches, hosted at vdt.cs.wisc.edu

-b) The VDT tickets system, hosted at crt.cs.wisc.edu
+b) The OSG Software yum repositories, hosted at software.grid.iu.edu

-c) The software stack, which I assume is the Pacman caches + our subversion repository.
+c) The software stack, which is the yum repositories + the Pacman caches + our subversion repository.

+d) The Koji service, which we use to build our RPM-based software and manage our yum repositories

 2) Have you read the OSG Security Plan, Data Integrity section 2.3.3 within the past 12 months and understand your responsibilities for the proper handling of Sensitive Personal Data, Restricted Data, Limited Distribution Data and Public Data.
 This document can be found at the OSG DocDB website: https://osg-docdb.opensciencegrid.org:440/cgi-bin/ShowDocument?docid=389